AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall and refactored its configuration file.
 *   Ensured the backup service's PATH includes `bash` and `git` for proper operation.

+#### Part 8

+Here are the additional changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
+*   Ensured the backup service has `bash` and `git` correctly configured in its PATH.